 Please speak with me at class or outside class, or email if you have any doubts, concerns, questions or even if you are merely curious!!
-My Office Hours at Huron are immediately prior to class (12:30 - 1:20) & after (3:30 - 4:30 pm).
-Alternatively, try STvH 2123 on Main Campus, where my office hours are [tentatively] Wednesday 2:30-5:00 pm.
+My Office Hours at Huron are immediately prior to class (2:30 - 3:15) [V132 at Huron].
+Alternatively, try STvH 2123 on Main Campus [office hours tba].
 Feel free to ask for a different time to meet.
 If you "catch" me at my Main Campus office, I will gladly discuss matters.
 I make an effort to respond to e-mails within 24 hours.
 Be sure to include a clear subject heading.
 Phone mail messages face a longer "turn-around."
 Or, best of all, speak to me at class!!